jaindhruv1923/jaindhruv1923/README.md

 Final-year **B.Tech CSE (AI & Data Science)** student at BML Munjal University, Gurugram (2023–2027).

-Currently a **Data Analyst Intern** at Udaghosh Social Welfare Society and a **Business Development Intern** at Contentora Media — both remote — while shipping full end-to-end personal projects on the side: real scraped/transactional data, trained ML models, dashboards, and full backends where it fits.
+Currently a **Data Analyst Intern** at Udaghosh Social Welfare Society and a **Business Development Intern** at Contentora Media — both remote — while shipping full end-to-end personal projects on the side.

 Looking for **Data Analyst / Business Analyst** roles where the job is turning messy real data into decisions someone actually acts on.